ZawMT/ktToDoList/ReadMe.txt

 3- Extending the actions
-3.1- To be able to delete the item without marking as done 3.2- To extend the item's detail info as well as actions (such as alarming) and editing them according 3.3- Not to allow the duplicate items
+3.1- To be able to delete the item without marking as done 3.2- To extend the item's detail info as well as actions (such as alarming) and editing them according 3.3- Not to allow the duplicate items - DONE
 4. Deploying it in PlayStore